 This lesson engages students in investigating place value and the addition and subtraction of numbers by exploring computation on the number chart.
 Students analyse the moves of a rook chess piece and how the value of the numbers change as it moves.
 This builds into an exploration of how the number chart can be used as a tool to aid and model addition and subtraction using tens and ones.
 The lesson is outlined in detail including curriculum links, discussion points, extension activities and student handouts.
 This sequence is part of the reSolve: Mathematics by Inquiry program.

 |Year level(s)||Year 3|

 |Topics||Addition and subtraction, Place value|

-ACMNA053 Apply place value to partition, rearrange and regroup numbers to at least 10 000 to assist calculations and solve problems
+Add and subtract two- and three-digit numbers using place value to partition, rearrange and regroup numbers to assist in calculations without a calculator

-ACMNA054 Recognise and explain the connection between addition and subtraction as inverse operations, apply to partition numbers and find unknown values in number sentences
+Recognise and explain the connection between addition and subtraction as inverse operations, apply to partition numbers and find unknown values in number sentences

-ACMNA055 Recall addition facts for single-digit numbers and related subtraction facts to develop increasingly efficient mental strategies for computation
+Extend and apply knowledge of addition and subtraction facts to 20 to develop efficient mental strategies for computation with larger numbers without a calculator

 reSolve Maths by Inquiry

 © Australian Government Department of Education, Skills and Employment 2021.
 Creative Commons BY-NC-SA 4.0.